Prevention and Security Measures against the Corona Virus

 Business trips inside Germany should be reduced to an absolute minimum.
 If nonetheless travelling can't be avoided, company vehicles are available to use.
 In this case please contact the the administration secretariat, Mrs Schmidt.

-Returning from Vacation
+Returning from trips

 For all employees or longer term guests who need testing but do not have a GP or permanent residency in Munich, we recommend the following proceeding: